katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Add a signup widget to your sidebar or anywhere in your template

 #### Plugin Support
-To obtain support please use this link to the [wordpress forums](http://wordpress.org/tags/constant-contact-api).
+To obtain support please use this link to the [WordPress forums](http://wordpress.org/tags/constant-contact-api).

 #### If you like the plugin...
 If you use the plugin and find it useful please make sure to come back and vote so other users know it works.